3wash1010/CSBP476_Group3/README.md

 •	The robot handles two modes (mode = 1 or mode = 2) and uses conditional logic to react accordingly.

 Robotics project final.mblock
-• This file contains the Block-Based code used on the mBot that could be imported into the mBlock IDE
+• This file contains the Block-Based code used on the mBot that can opened using the mBlock IDE

 Hardware Used
 •	mBot (MakeBlock)